 The graphic below provides a comparison of key installation metrics between the two installation approaches:

 Note: The 1 Node installation times were significantly higher than multi-node clusters because initial learning and training was required for the systems administrator.
-This was done intentionally to measure required ramp up time.
+This was done intentionally to measure the required ramp-up time.

 From the perspective of a sysadmin, we judged Navops Launch as being very successful.